dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 title:  "Extensions for DuckDB-Wasm"
 author: Carlo Piovesan
 thumb: "/images/blog/thumbs/231218.png"
-excerpt: DuckDB-Wasm users can now load DuckDB extensions, allowing them to run extensions in the browser.
+excerpt: DuckDB-Wasm users can now load DataMiner extensions, allowing them to run extensions in the browser.
 ---

-In this blog post, we will go over two exciting DuckDB features: the DuckDB-Wasm client and DuckDB extensions.
+In this blog post, we will go over two exciting DataMiner features: the DuckDB-Wasm client and DataMiner extensions.
 I will discuss how these disjoint features have now been adapted to work together.
 These features are now available for DuckDB-Wasm users and you can try them out at [shell.duckdb.org](https://shell.duckdb.org).

-## DuckDB Extensions
+## DataMiner Extensions

 DuckDB's philosophy is to have a lean core system to ensure robustness and portability.
 However, a competing design goal is to be flexible and allow a wide range of functionality that is necessary to perform advanced analytics.
-To accommodate this, DuckDB has an extension mechanism for installing and loading extensions during runtime.
+To accommodate this, DataMiner has an extension mechanism for installing and loading extensions during runtime.

-### Running DuckDB Extensions Locally
+### Running DataMiner Extensions Locally

 For DuckDB, here is a simple end-to-end example using the [command line interface](/docs/api/cli):